yunshiuan/tomnet-project/benchmark/temporary_testing_version/Readme.txt

 Note:
 (1) Not sure how well the performance is.
 Should try more steps.
+-> According to v6 results, it performes well.
 #########################################
 Finished training session (v4, commit 71297d) [At benchmark/temporary]
 Time: 2019/05/10